Waiyankyawbelu/Sqlite/README.md

 # Sqlite

-A collection of Sqlite database for Movie
+A collection of Sqlite database for Movies